kittyfishfrommars/grav-skeleton-oxygen/user/themes/oxygen/README.md

 > Please note that the demo content and configuration is not copied when your plugin or theme is installed via the Admin plugin.
 Please refer the provided files from the `_demo` folder.

 To install this theme, download the zip version of this repository and unzip it under `user/themes`.
-Then, rename the folder to `solstice`.
+Then, rename the folder to `oxygen`.
 You can find these files either on [GitHub](https://github.com/kittyfishfrommars) or via [GetGrav.org](http://getgrav.org/downloads/themes).

 You should now have all the theme files under

-    user/themes/solstice
+    user/themes/oxygen

 > It's easiest to adapt the default configuration and content provided with the original theme: move the contents of `_demo` into your grav installations's `user/pages` directory to ensure that the theme templates work out of the box.

 ### Setup

-If you want to set Solstice as the default theme, you can do so by following these steps:
+If you want to set Oxygen as the default theme, you can do so by following these steps:

 * Navigate to `grav/user/config`.
 * Open the **system.yaml** file.
-* Change the `theme:` setting to `theme: solstice` and save your changes.
+* Change the `theme:` setting to `theme: oxygen` and save your changes.
 * Open the **site.yaml** file.
 * Add this line at the bottom: `taxonomies: [tag]` and save your changes.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in Terminal and typing `bin/grav clear-cache`.

 Once this is done, you should be able to see the new theme on the frontend.
-Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the `solstice` folder.
+Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the `oxygen` folder.

 ## Updating

-As development for the Solstice theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
-Updating Solstice is easy, and can be done through Grav's GPM system, as well as manually.
+As development for the Oxygen theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
+Updating Oxygen is easy, and can be done through Grav's GPM system, as well as manually.

 ### GPM Update (Preferred)

 The simplest way to update this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm).
 You can do this with this by navigating to the root directory of your Grav install using your system's Terminal (also called command line) and typing the following:

-    bin/gpm update solstice
+    bin/gpm update oxygen

 This command will check your Grav install to see if your theme is due for an update.
 If a newer release is found, you will be asked whether or not you wish to update.
 To continue, type `y` and hit enter.
 The theme will automatically update and clear Grav's cache.